nrjohnstone/gm-exersize-1/docs/part01.md

 * Set the speed of the room to 60
 * Add the player object to the middle of the room near the bottom

-## Create the player initialize script
+## Create the player initialize script for the player object

-* Create a blank script for the "Create" event
+* For the "obj_player" object, create a blank script for the "Create" event
 * Initialize a new variable `plane_speed` to a value of 10
 * Set the `x` variable to the middle of the room and the y variable so that the plane is in the bottom third of the screen
   * Hint: Use `screen_width` and `screen_height` to set `x` and `y`
+  * Hint: Don't forget to include a modification for the offset of the sprite (set to 0,0) and the `sprite_width`

-## Create the player movement script
+## Create the player movement script for the player object

 * Create a blank script for the "Step" event
-* Add code to make the player respond to the left arrow key
+* Add code to make the player respond to the each of the arrow keys (left, right, up and down)
   * You will need to use the `keyboard_check()` function to always move while the key is held down
   * You will need to use the constants `vk_up`, `vk_down`, `vk_left` and `vk_right` with `keyboard_check()`